-In May 2018 Kelso had substantially completed its engineering designs for its second production vehicle prototype featuring its proprietary ASCS.
+In May 2018 Kelso had substantially completed its concept designs for its vehicle prototype featuring its proprietary Active Suspension Control Systems ("ASCS").
 Effective June 1, 2018 the Company secured a leased 3,400 square foot business facility in Kelowna, BC, Canada with the goal to operate administration, marketing, driver education, spare parts, repairs and maintenance, sales, distribution and product development.
-For convenience the premise is located several blocks from our sub-contracted production facilities.
-Production tooling and beginning to engage supply chain administration for conversion of multiple vehicles that will be available to the market.
+For convenience and efficiency, these premises are located several blocks from our sub-contracted production facilities.